LGmedia954/sans-garage-sale/README.md

 MVC is a software design pattern commonly used for developing user interfaces that divides the program logic into three interconnected elements -- and a separation of concerns.

 This project has multiple models, using "has_many" and "belongs_to" relationships.
 Users can sign up, sign in, and sign out.
 Unique log in attempts as well as user inputs are checked for validity.
 Once logged in, a user can create, read, update and delete (CRUD) their posts.
-A user cannot edit or delete anyone else's information.
+A user cannot edit or delete anyone else's information.c